chrismo/talks/elegance/elegance.md

 .center.two-big[“So what do you think we should do?”]
 --
-.center.two-big[“Well, we should have smaller services.”]
+.center.two-big[“Well, I guess we should break up our services.”]

 ---